Antinutrients: are they a health risk?

 Secondly, tannins can bind to proteins.
 Interestingly, this phenomenon is responsible for the bitter or astringent taste of foods rich in tannins, such as some red wines or black tea.
 From a nutritional point of view, this is relevant because this phenomenon can lead to lower absorption of proteins.

 Where can tannins be found?
 It’s very hard to avoid them because they are one of the most widespread plant metabolites.
-Those molecules can be found, for instance, in many foods sold as superfoods, such as cocoa, berries or nuts, as well as in other vegetables such as plums, apples or sorghum.
+Those molecules can be found, for instance, in many foods sold as superfoods, such as cocoa, berries or nuts, as well as in other vegetables such as plums or apples.

 Pulses (beans, lentils, chickpeas….) are sometimes described as superfoods, but they are part of traditional diets in almost all regions of the world.
 They contain both tannins and phytic acid, the second antinutrient we discuss in this article.